-Educational staff have thus been offered new access to platforms enabling distance learning: whether these are classic platforms like Skype or modules more suited to teaching like moodle or digital work environments meant to monitor students.
+Educational staff have thus been offered new access to platforms enabling distance learning: whether these are classic platforms like Skype or modules more suited to teachings like moodle or digital work environments meant to monitor students.

 Remote learning platforms

 In a few clicks, you can gain access to websites offering distance educational monitoring for exams of all levels.
-These platforms are getting more and more popular, allowing a much greater mobility to students, and adapting perfectly to different profiles and different needs.
+These platforms are getting more and more popular, allowing much greater mobility to students, and adapting perfectly to different profiles and different needs.

 Depending on the training chosen, courses and exercises will be made available to you.
-The organization is the same as that of a lecture: the course serves as your backbone, and guides you throughout your learning by pointing out the exercises to do.
+The organization is the same as that of a lecture: the course serves as your backbone and guides you throughout your learning by pointing out the exercises to do.
 Of course, corrections are made available and can be downloaded once the activity is complete.
 These lessons are composed and published by certified teachers who know the needs of the students and the particularities of distance education.
-These lessons therefore comply with institutional expectations.
+These lessons, therefore, comply with institutional expectations.

 What do schools offer?